 Will it heat as good as other gas fireplaces?

 B-vent fireplaces may appear to heat better because the open firebox allows for more flame visibility.
-Though, it is actually worse than a direct vent gas fireplace because it sucks the air out of the room for combustion.
+Though, it is worse than a direct vent gas fireplace because it sucks the air out of the room for combustion.
 So, with a B-vent fireplace, all you end up with is radiant heat that warms up the objects in your room.

 Is there more than one style?